cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-There are some errors in your HTML code.
-Can you fix these errors?
+According to https://validator.w3.org/, there are errors in your code.
+Can you fix them?

 ---